rickardenglund/aoc2021/day01/README.md

-# Java with gradle
+# Elm

-This project builds the code in a Docker container and then transfers the resulting JAR-file to a new container.
+This project executes in the elm repl

 ## How to build
 ```bash